dvidelabs/flatcc/README.md

 - support for big endian encoded flatbuffers on both le and be platforms.
 Enabled on `be` branch.
 - size prefixed buffers - see also [Builder Interface Reference]
 - flexible configuration of malloc alternatives.
+- base64 encoded binary data in JSON.
+- union vectors and mixed type unions of strings, structs, and tables.

 Supported platforms: